Ready for a Christmas break? Looking forward to a rest? Maybe some socialising and over-indulgence?

 No, Wikipedia isn’t enough to make fantastic notes from!
 And it's not going to help you answer that really difficult maths question either.

 Make sure you have your notes, textbooks and a cup of tea (of coffee) to hand before you sit down to start your studying.
-Past papers are available here if you need them and specifications from exam board websites.
+Past papers are available here if you need them.

-If needed you can make flashcards, mindmaps and quizzes and more on TSR and find loads of examples made by other students.
+You can also make flashcards, create mindmaps, write quizzes and even more on TSR, as well as find loads of examples made by other students.

 Above all else, don’t burn out… It’s Christmas after all!
 Make sure you’ve found time to do whatever it is that makes Christmas special for you.
 Maybe you want to laze around eating mince pies and crying over Love Actually?
 Maybe seeing your friends is what you want to do?
 Or catching up with family?